dieg0-/slamming_robot/README.md

 #### Usage:
 1. Run ``roslaunch self_localizing_robot world.launch``.
 This starts RVIZ and Gazebo with a custom robot equipped with a camera and a laser scanner.
 2. Run ``roslaunch self_localizing_robot amcl.launch``.
 This starts the map server and loads the corresponding map.
 Additionally, it starts the navigation stack for the robot, enables teleoperation, and runs the Adaptive Monte Carlo Localization.
+3. By default, teleoperation is activated within the amcl.launch file.
+On the corresponding terminal, use the keyboard to navigate the robot around the map.
+The green arrows are the localization estimates of the particle filter.
-3. The AMCL parameters are already tuned and should work fine for the given map and robot.
+4. The AMCL parameters are already tuned and should work fine for the given map and robot.
 For further tuning run ``rosrun rqt_reconfigure rqt_reconfigure`` and go to the **amcl** tab.

 #### Maps: